TABLE OF CONTENTS

 A buyer persona is a composite representation of your ideal customer personified so that you can communicate with them like a sales rep would have a conversation with a customer one-on-one.

 As an aside, that's how we hope we're communicating with you right now.
-Like we're sitting in a room together looking at ways you build a stronger brand and reap all the rewards.
+Like we're sitting in a room together looking at ways to help you build a stronger brand and reap all the rewards.

 5. You Lack a Brand Voice

+Similar to your logo, your brand voice communicates a message beyond the words you speak.
 A brand voice is critical to establishing your brand identity.
 To find your brand voice, ask these questions:

 - What does my brand want to say or do?
-(Key message or mission statement)

 - What are my brand attributes?